dotnet/runtime/docs/workflow/README.md

 ### Build Components

 - **Runtime**: The execution engine for managed code.
 There are two different implementations, both written in C or C++:
   - *CoreCLR*: The comprehensive execution engine originally born from .NET Framework.
-Its source code lives in under the [src/coreclr](/src/coreclr) subtree.
+Its source code lives under the [src/coreclr](/src/coreclr) subtree.
   - *Mono*: A slimmer runtime than CoreCLR, originally born open-source to bring .NET and C# support to non-Windows platforms.
 Due to its lightweight nature, it is less affected in terms of speed when working with the *Debug* configuration.
-Its source code lives in under the [src/mono](/src/mono) subtree.
+Its source code lives under the [src/mono](/src/mono) subtree.

 - **CoreLib** *(also known as System.Private.CoreLib)*: The lowest level managed library.
 It is directly related to the runtime, which means it must be built in the matching configuration (e.g. Building a *Debug* runtime means *CoreLib* must also be in *Debug*).
-You usually don't have to worry about that, since the `clr` subset includes it, but there are some special cases where you might need to build it separately.
+The `clr` subset includes both, the *Runtime* and the *CoreLib* components, so you usually don't have to worry about that.
+There are, however, some special cases where you might need to build the components separately.
 The runtime agnostic code for this library can be found at [src/libraries/System.Private.CoreLib/src](/src/libraries/System.Private.CoreLib/src/README.md).

 - **Libraries**: The bulk of dll's providing the rest of the functionality to the runtime.
 The libraries can be built in their own configuration, regardless of which one the runtime is using.
-Their source code lives in under the [src/libraries](/src/libraries) subtree.
+Their source code lives under the [src/libraries](/src/libraries) subtree.

 ## Building the Repo

 The main script that will be in charge of most of the building you might want to do is the `build.sh`, or `build.cmd` on Windows, located at the root of the repo.
 This script receives as arguments the subset(s) you might want to build, as well as multiple parameters to configure your build, such as the configuration, target operating system, target architecture, and so on.

-**NOTE:** If you plan on using Docker to work on the runtime repo, read [this doc](/docs/workflow/using-docker.md) first, as it explains how to set it up, as well as the images and the containers, so that you are ready to start following the building and testing instructions in the next sections and their linked docs.
+**NOTE:** If you plan on using Docker to work on the runtime repo, read [this doc](/docs/workflow/using-docker.md) first.
+It explains how to set up, as well as the images and containers to prepare you to follow the building and testing instructions in the next sections.

 ### General Overview

-Running the script as is with no arguments whatsoever, will build the whole repo in *Debug* configuration, for the OS and architecture of your machine.
-But you probably will be working with only one or two components at a time, so it is more efficient to just build those.
+Running the script (`build.sh`/`build.cmd`) with no arguments will build the whole repo in *Debug* configuration, for the OS and architecture of your machine.
+A typical dev workflow only one or two components at a time, so it is more efficient to just build those.
 This is done by means of the `-subset` flag.
 For example, for CoreCLR, it would be:

 ```bash
 ./build.sh -subset clr
 ```

-The main subset values you can use are:
+The main subset values are:

-- `Clr`: The full CoreCLR runtime
+- `Clr`: The full CoreCLR runtime, which consists of the runtime itself and the CoreLib components.
 - `Libs`: All the libraries components, excluding their tests.
 This includes the libraries' native parts, refs, source assemblies, and their packages and test infrastructure.
 - `Packs`: The shared framework packs, archives, bundles, installers, and the framework pack tests.
 - `Host`: The .NET hosts, packages, hosting libraries, and their tests.